7 Corporate Training Myths You NEED to Stop Believing

 5. In eLearning, More Clicks = Better Engagement

 So instead of just including clicks, think about eLearning interactivities that will add meaning as well as engagement.
-However, you need to consider a few things before adding interactivities in your eLearning courses:
+However, you need to consider a few things before adding interactivities to your eLearning courses:

-• Training goal.
-If there is a performance gap due to lack of real-life experience, then learners need to acquire knowledge and the opportunity to practice.
+Training Goal: If there is a performance gap due to a lack of real-life experience, then learners need to acquire knowledge and the opportunity to practice.
 The solution would be to provide simulations or scenario-based learning to ensure learners get hands-on experience.

-• Relevance.
-Will adding interactions add value to the course?
+Relevance: Will adding interactions add value to the course?
 For instance, if your eLearning course is all about basic facts and concepts, would a game-based interactive approach be relevant?
-A much simpler approach with click-on-tabs, drag-and-drop would work very well in such cases.
+A much simpler approach with click-on-tabs and drag-and-drop would work very well in such cases.

-• Context.
-It’s important to identify when, how, and why your learners will be accessing the learning.
-For instance, your sales executive should not go through a 30-min game-based course to find relevant information to interact with a customer.
+Context: It’s important to identify when, how, and why your learners will be accessing the learning.
+For instance, your sales executive should not go through a 30-minute game-based course to find relevant information to interact with a customer.
 An interactive infographic, on the other hand, can quickly help brush up information and apply it almost immediately.

 6. More the Number of Reviewers, Better the Training

-All of us are familiar with the saying, “Too many cooks spoil the broth!”
-Adding more reviewers – usually to projects that are already in progress – is only going to create confusion and slow down things.
-The subject matter expert along with the training manager are the ones necessary for course reviews.
+Adding more reviewers to projects that are already in progress – is only going to create confusion and slow down things.
+The subject matter expert along with xthe training manager are the ones necessary for course reviews.

-So, you need to bust this myth right in the planning stage.
-You should agree on the number of reviewers that are actually needed.
+So, you need to eliminate this right in the planning stage.
+You should agree on the number of reviewers that are needed.
 A focused team ensures agile development and faster results.
-Also, leverage the power of technology – online review apps such as Review 360, ReviewLink – to streamline the review and feedback process.
-With features such as in-context comments, you need not get stuck in the middle trying to resolve disagreements between reviewers.

 7. Classroom Trainers Cannot be Effective Virtual Trainers